Uthman: Election of Uthman

-According to Yaqoubi history, Umar appointed Abu Talha Ansari to this task and said: If four people gave an opinion and two disagreed, behead those two, and if three agreed and three disagreed, the three people whom Abd al-Rahman is not among them, behead them, and if three days passed and they didn't reach an agreement on anyone, behead them all".
+According to History of al-Yaʿqūbī, Umar instructed Abu Talha al-Ansari: "If four people gave an opinion and two disagreed, behead those two, and if three agreed and three disagreed, the three people whom Abd al-Rahman is not among them, behead them, and if three days passed and they didn't reach an agreement on anyone, behead them all".

-Yaqoubi further adds that many negotiations took place in these three days and the result was hesitant between Ali and Uthman.
-Abd al-Rahman asked Ali: If we pledge allegiance to you, would you be willing to follow the Book of God (Quran) and the Sunnah of the Messenger of Allah and behave in the manner of the two previous caliphs (Umar and Abu Bakr)?
-Ali's answer to Abd al-Rahman was: I will only follow the Book of God and the Sunnah of the Messenger of God.
-Abd al-Rahman asked the same question to Uthman and Uthman answered positively and accepted all the conditions and therefore he became the caliph.
+Al-Yaʿqūbī further adds that many negotiations took place in these three days and the result was stalled between Ali and Uthman.
+Following the instructions of Umar, Abd al-Rahman ibn Awf spent three days after Umar's passing engaged in prayer, supplication, and seeking divine guidance (Istikhara), while also consulting with men of wisdom to select the next Caliph.
+Ibn Awf first asked Ali: "If we pledge allegiance to you, would you be willing to follow the Book of God (Quran) and the Sunnah of the Messenger of God and behave in the manner of the two previous caliphs (Umar and Abu Bakr)?"
+Ali's answer to Ibn Awf was: "I will only follow the Book of God and the Sunnah of the Messenger of God".
+Ibn Awf then asked the same question to Uthman, who answered positively and accepted all conditions.
+Uthman was thus chosen as the Caliph.

 Caliphate

 In about 650, Uthman began noticing slight differences in recitations of the Quran as Islam expanded beyond the Arabian Peninsula into Persia, the Levant, and North Africa.
 In order to preserve the sanctity of the text, he ordered a committee headed by Zayd ibn Thabit to use caliph Abu Bakr's copy and prepare a standardised version of the Quran.
 Thus, within 20 years of Muhammad's death, the Quran was committed to written form.
 That text became the model from which copies were made and promulgated throughout the urban centers of the Muslim world, with the other versions ordered to be burnt by Uthman.

-While the Shī'ah use the same Qur'an as Sunni Muslims, they do not believe that it was first compiled by Uthman.
-Rather, the Shī'ah believe that the Qur'an was gathered and compiled by Muhammad during his lifetime.
+While Shī'as use the same Qur'an as Sunnis, they do not believe that it was first compiled by Uthman.
+Rather, Shī'as believe that the Qur'an was gathered and compiled by Muhammad during his lifetime.